01bui/Machine-Learning-Udacity/README.md

 entered into public record, including tens of thousands of emails and detailed financial data for top executives.

 2. Mini-projects:
+There are several mini-projects at the end of each lesson.
+Codes are fully documented.

 3. Final Project:
 In the final project, I built a person of interest identifier based on financial and email data made public